 Currently in Lebanon, there is the sound of explosions and vehicles belonging to displaced Lebanese choking the streets, along with the drones.
 There are a million displaced, and without enough shelter, some are still sleeping on the streets.
 According to the Lebanese government, almost 3,400 people have been killed so far in Israeli attacks, and a lot of those are women and children.
 The World Bank says those attacks have caused about $8 billion in damage, including the cost of several hundred thousand damaged or destroyed homes and 37 towns that were reduced to rubble.
 The scale of destruction is overwhelming.

-In an exclusive interview with Aya Fayyad, student at Universal College of Aley (UCA) located near Lebanon’s capital, she shared, “This is a very difficult time, it’s not something us students can easily adapt to.
+In an exclusive interview with 16-year-old Aya Fayyad, a high school student at Universal College of Aley (UCA) located near Lebanon’s capital, she shared with The Cat Talk, “This is a very difficult time, it’s not something us students can easily adapt to.
 The war has impacted our lives greatly, especially since we’ve been forced to resort back to online school.
 While it’s comforting to know that everyone is safe at home and can study comfortably, there’s an undeniable guilt that other students aren’t as fortunate.
 Some of their schools have been destroyed or have been repurposed as a shelter for displaced families.
-Everyday, random sonic boom sounds disrupt our online school calls, but we have no choice but to adjust to these conditions.
-On the rare days that it is deemed safe enough for us to return to school, our daily view of Lebanon’s horizon would be interrupted by thick clouds of black smoke covering Beirut, Lebanon’s capital.”

 Israel declares targeted areas on the platform X, minutes before launching their attacks, usually 15 to 20 areas per post.
 The Israeli military’s warnings include misleading maps and are issued on short notice – in one case less than 30 minutes before strikes began – in the middle of the night, via social media, when many people are asleep, offline, or not following media reports.
 Under international humanitarian law, conflict parties have a clear obligation to take all feasible precautions to avoid, or at least minimize, harm to civilians when carrying out attacks, including providing effective advance warning of attacks to civilians in affected areas unless circumstances prevent it.
 These warnings do not excuse Israel of its international humanitarian law obligations to never target civilians and to take all reasonable steps to minimize harm to them.